 As is a signature trait of all NoMad hotels, the restaurant is being overseen by restaurateur Will Guidara and Michelin-starred chef Daniel Humm.
 Among their ventures outside the NoMad group, the pair are also in charge of 3 Michelin-starred Eleven Madison Park in New York, which was voted number one on 2017's list of ‘The World’s 50 Best Restaurants.’

-NoMad London is opening in the summer of 2020
+NoMad London is opening in May 2021

 |What||NoMad hotel, Covent Garden|